 Note that it’s possible to find the public link URL behind a public embed.
 If someone gets access to the public link URL, they can remove the parameters from the URL to view the original question or dashboard (that is, without any appearance or filter settings).

-If you’d like to create a secure embed that prevents people from changing filter names or values, check out signed embedding.
+If you’d like to create a secure embed that prevents people from changing filter names or values, check out static embedding.

 To toggle appearance settings, add hash parameters to the end of the public link in your iframe’s